This post may contain affiliate links as mentioned in our disclosure.

 Find free or cheap things to do.

 The best things in life are free.
-When Charley and I decide to stop in a metro area for a few months, we like to explore all parks it has to offer.
-We stop by State Parks and neighborhood parks.
-Most have picnic tables that we bring our little cooktop and make some spaghetti on.
-We also have a nice two-person hammock so we can each read while cuddling under the same tree.
+When I decide to stop in a metro area for a few months, I like to explore all the local parks it has to offer.
+I stop by State Parks and neighborhood parks.
+Most parks have picnic tables where I can bring my lunch and sketchbook.
+I also enjoy sitting in a hammock and catching up on my favorite new books.

 As an artist, I love spending time at Art and History Museums.
 Most museums will have free admission on certain days of the month.
 For instance, many Seattle area museums have free admission on the first Friday or third Thursday.
 Just check out the website of a nearby museum and find their free dates.